PrinceShaji/tentacles-naukri/README.md

+## Deprecated version.
+No longer works with the new website.

 # Tentacles - Naukri
   A scraper for naukri that is capable of multiprocessing the task.
 The scraper also has a progress bar.
 So no more guessing the scrape status.

 ## Requirements
 - ~~Create a file ``` tentacles_naukri.py ``` and add the browser heasers and query parameters.~~